-We are the center of a Sovereign Nation with inherent powers of self-government recognized as such by treaties and legislation located in Perkins, OK.
-In the Iowa language we call ourselves Baxoje (Bah Kho-je), meaning People of the Grey Snow.
+The Iowa Tribe of Oklahoma is the center of a Sovereign Nation with inherent powers of self-government recognized as such by treaties and legislation located in Perkins, OK.
+In the Iowa language, we call ourselves Baxoje (Bah Kho-je), meaning “People of the Grey Snow”.
 The story of our name has been handed down from generation to generation.
 It was told that at one time the Iowa Tribe was ‘1100’ strong, meaning the warriors or men numbered that many.
 When men had to leave our village, upon their return, they looked down from a rise and they saw that our village had been burned.
 At this point, we had lost some of the translation to the story – it could have been another tribe or others that had burned it.
 But it appeared as though the village was covered with “Grey Snow, ” even though the winter season was not upon us.
 For you see, the ashes had settled over the village site and all that was visible to the warriors were the burned remnants of what used to be our homes.
 Other versions of this story have been printed, but this is the one that we have been told.

-Mission of the Iowa Nation: “To improve the economic and social quality of life, for our tribal Members and the adjacent communities.”
+Mission of the Iowa Nation: “To improve the economic and social quality of life, for our tribal members and the adjacent communities.”

 Iowa Tribal Headquarters is located 3 miles South of Perkins, Oklahoma & one half mile West of US highway 177.
 For more information, call us at (405) 547-2402.

 335588 E. 750 Road • Perkins, OK 74059 • 405-547-2402 or 800-336-IOWA

 March 15, 2022 | Talking Circle Virtual Meeting – Finding Your Own Golden Pot of Hopes and Dreams

 March 28, 2022 at 5:30pm | Perkins Family Clinic – Walk for Wellness and Awareness at Cimarron Trails